April Showers Bring May Babies…

 Preheat oven to 350 degrees F and butter a Bundt pan.

 Use an electric mixer to combine the butter, sugar and zest, about 2-3 minutes.

 Add the eggs one at a time and then the lemon juice; beat for another minute.

 In a separate bowl, combine the flour, the tea bag contents, poppy seeds and lavender seeds.

 Add the flour mixture to the butter mixture.
+Add the heavy cream.
 Beat until smooth.

 Scrape the mixture into the prepared cake pan, and smooth with a spatula.

 Bake for 45 minutes, until golden brown and a toothpick comes out clean.

 Allow to cool completely before inverting onto a plate.

 For the Icing